COLOSSEO_roma_slow

 Dimensions… colossal

 The Colosseum is an elliptical building 189 meters long and 156 meters wide, covering an area of 24,000 square meters with a height of more than 48 meters.
-It has about 80 entrances and could accommodate about 70,000 spectators.

 Work in progress.